|

 his position of first base.

-There are 18 first baseman currently enshrined in the HOF.
-Of them, nine were voted in by the Baseball Writers Association of America (BBWAA), and nine were inducted by the HOF's Veterans Committee.
+There are 18 first baseman currently enshrined in the HOF who played in the major leagues (three other HOF first baseman—Buck Leonard, Mules Suttles and Ben Taylor—played in the Negro Leagues and due to statistical uncertainties will not be included in this analysis).
+Of the eight major leaguers, nine were voted in by the Baseball Writers Association of America (BBWAA), and nine were inducted by the HOF's Veterans Committee.
 Lets put them on a chart with their career statistics displayed.

 Now, lets establish separate averages for all inductees, Veterans